A3h1nt/a3h1nt.github.io/_posts/2024-12-10-Learnings From My First Cybersecurity Job.md

 ## 4. Certifications Post Job

-- First of all, i don't think certifications should solely be done to get a job, your primary focus should be to improve your skills and then get certified.
+- First of all, i don't think certificates should solely be done to get a job, your primary focus should be to improve your skills and then get certified.
 I understand, doing certs just for learning is not feasible for everyone, obviously it is an investment in the long term.
 So, if you really want to do just one cert, I would suggest OSCP, no matter what the noise says, it is what it is.

-- One might thing that certifications only play a role in getting you a job.
-But that's not the entire truth, certifications also play a role, even after you get a job.
+- One might think that certificates only play a role in getting you a job.
+But that's not the entire truth, certificates also play a role, even after you get a job.
 For example, some clients only ask for OSCP holders to work on their assets.

 *Do certificates to learn and test.
 That's all it is, a document that acknowledges a skill.*

 ## Conclusion

-That's pretty much it for this blog, everyone's experience is different and a lot of things mentioned in this blog are subjective, but learnings are universal and will help you in the long run.
+That's pretty much it for this blog, everyone's experience is different and a lot of things mentioned in this blog are subjective, take what helps you and keep the rest in mind.
 After all, it's a marathon, not a race, unlike bug bounty.

 *Stay Safe & Keep Hacking*